Notes Directory

 - Agent statelessness makes routing architectural, not learned (note) — Agents never develop navigation intuition — every session is day one — so all knowledge routing infrastructure (skills, type templates, routing tables, naming conventions, activation triggers) is permanent architecture, not scaffolding that learners outgrow

-- Agent statelessness means the harness should inject context automatically (structured-claim) — Since agents can't carry vocabulary or decisions between reads, the harness should auto-inject referenced context — definitions once per session, ADRs when relevant.
-The trigger mechanism (type, link semantics, term detection) is an open question; the need follows directly from statelessness.
+- Agent statelessness means the context engine should inject context automatically (structured-claim) — Since agents can't carry vocabulary or decisions between reads, the context engine should auto-inject referenced context — definitions once per session, ADRs when relevant.
+The trigger mechanism is open; the need follows from statelessness

 - Agentic systems interpret underspecified instructions (note) — LLM-based systems have two distinct properties — semantic underspecification of natural language specs (the deeper difference from traditional programming) and execution indeterminism (present in all practical systems) — the spec-to-program projection model captures the first, which indeterminism tends to obscure